cooklang/cooklang-org/content/app/_index.md

 ![Recipe](/app/recipe-ingredients.png)
 ![Shopping list](/app/shopping-list.png)

-Make cooking as quick and easy as possible with CookApp!
+Make cooking as quick and easy as possible with Cooklang App!

 Save your time - Browse recipes by time-to-prepare, create meal plans, and optimize your shopping list.

 Save your money - We charge once.
 No subscriptions, no microtransactions.

 Own your data - Maintain complete control and ownership of your data.

 Features: